nix-community/pypi2nix/README.rst

 Once Nix expressions are generated you should be able to see 3 new files:

+- ``requirements_frozen.txt`` - full frozen set for your for you pypi2nix call.
+  This is the output you would expect from `pip freeze`.

 - ``requirements_generated.nix`` - this are the generated nix expressions

 - ``requirements_override.nix`` - this is an empty file which is ment to